Harshita-16/sso/README.md

-Made a login page for authentication using Single Sign On (SSO) using Html and javascript.
+Made a login page for authentication using Single Sign On (SSO) using Html and Javascript.